mailcheck/mailcheck/README.md

 ----------------

 When your user types in "user@gmil.con", Mailcheck will suggest "user@gmail.com".
+It also suggests "sample@gmail.com" for "sample@gmail" when the ending is missing.
+Both use the existing suggestion callback or return value; Mailcheck does not replace the input automatically.

 Mailcheck will offer up suggestions for second and top level domains too.
 For example, when a user types in "user@hotmail.cmo", "hotmail.com" will be suggested.
 Similarly, if only the second level domain is misspelled, it will be corrected independently of the top level domain.